VachaLab/gorder-manual/src/leaflets.md

 There are three leaflet classification methods available in `gorder`: `global`, `local`, and `individual`.
 In case you are not satisfied with any of them, you can also [assign lipids into leaflets manually](manual_leaflets.md).

+> When calculating order parameters for vesicles or similar highly curved membranes, **you should always assign lipids into leaflets manually**.

 ## Global method for leaflet classification

 > Fast and reliable.
 Recommended for most membranes.